 Gastritis in cats

-Gastritis is a term used to describe irritation of the stomach, which causes symptoms such as vomiting and stomach pain.
+- Gastritis is inflammation of the stomach that causes vomiting and stomach pain.

 When to contact your vet

-Contact your vet if your cat is showing and of the symptoms above or any of the more urgent symptoms listed below:
+Contact your vet for an urgent appointment if your cat has any of the severe symptoms listed below:

 - Vomiting for more than 24 hours